-The income statement (profit or Loss) is a key financial report which includes a company’s revenues, expenses and gains/losses all within a specified time period.
+The income statement is a key financial report which shows a company’s sales (or revenue) less expenses for the period in question.
 These records show the company’s ability to both generate profit and manage its expenses.
-For analysts, this a great tool to use as a financial performance indicator of a company over a given time as it provides relevant information, including the company’s turnover during a financial year.
-It is prepared according to IFRS or US GAAP accounting principles, revenue recognition, matching costs and expenses to ensure profits are calculated to reflect the economic performance of the business.
+For analysts this a great tool to use as a financial performance indicator of a company over a given time, as it provides relevant information including the company’s turnover during a financial year.

-These are costs directly associated with the goods or services provided.
-Such costs might include direct labour cost, materials or direct overheads.
-The main understanding point is that these costs are directly proportional to revenue; this means that when revenue increases so too will these costs.
+Cost of goods sold (COGS): These are costs directly associated with the goods or services provided.
+Such costs might include direct labor cost, materials or direct overheads.
+The costs are directly proportional to revenue; this means that when revenue increases so too will these costs.

-This can be viewed as the income earned from the company’s core activities.
-This is calculated by subtracting the operating costs from the gross profit.
+Operating Profit: This can be viewed as the income earned from the company’s core activities, and is calculated by subtracting the operating costs from the gross profit.

-Lots of companies might have non-controlling investments in a business and as such will have part ownership rights.
+Equity Income: Lots of companies might have non-controlling investments in a business and as such have part ownership rights.
 They are entitled to any profits if their equity investment produces a positive net income.

-The proportion of profits attributable to shareholders in a subsidiary of the business who do not have controlling.
+Non-Controlling Interests: The proportion of profits attributable to shareholders in a subsidiary of the business who do not have control.